RAC Audit & Appeal

 - We identify and challenge RAC auditors’ flawed methodologies and conclusions, and ensure that selective review of a provider’s Medicare billing records does not lead to a faulty audit determination.

-- We ensure that RAC auditors are applying the appropriate Medicare billing regulations, and not applying outdated regulations to current billings or current regulations to past billings.
+- We ensure that RAC auditors are applying the appropriate Medicare billing regulations, and not applying outdated CMS regulations to current billings or current regulations to past billings.

 - We preserve issues for appeal in the event of an unfavorable audit determination resulting in recoupments, prepayment review, program exclusion, and/or other penalties.

-Q: Are RAC auditors qualified to assess the legal propriety of my health care company’s Medicare billing records?
+Q: Are RAC auditors qualified to assess the legal propriety of my healthcare company’s Medicare billing records?

-In order to help ensure that the outcomes of RAC audits are as accurate as possible, CMS requires all Recovery Audit Contractors to employ personnel who are expected to be experts in various facets of the Medicare billing system.
+In order to help ensure that the outcomes of RAC audits of health care services are as accurate as possible, CMS requires all Recovery Audit Contractors to employ personnel to conduct RAC audits who are expected to be experts in various facets of the Medicare billing system and Medicare’s clinical payment criteria.
 This includes certified coders, nurses, therapists, and a physician contractor medical director (CMD).

 Q: What is involved in an RAC audit?

-Auditors may request to speak with billing personnel and other key employees as well; and, while providers are entitled to information about their audits, the process is often not as transparent as most providers would expect.
+Auditors may request to speak with billing personnel and other key employees as well; and, while providers are entitled to information about their RAC audits, the process is often not as transparent as most providers would expect.
 These are among the numerous reasons why intervention and legal representation are critical, and why all providers need to be prepared to take proactive measures to protect themselves during the audit process.

 Q: Who are the RACs?